auriq/essentia_docs/source/reference/aq_pp-option-examples.rst

 **Output Specifications**

 Now that you've completed your preprocessing of the data, its time to output your results.
-The output goes to **standout output** by default.
+The output goes to **standard output** by default.

 ``aq_pp -f,+1 tutorialdata.csv -d f:float_col i:integer_col s:last_name s:first_name s:country -o -``